New Long Leg: Release

+Tascam Tapes

-After the band received the distinction of album of the year from Rough Trade, they released a collection of demos from the album entitled Tascam Tapes on 12" vinyl, exclusively through the retailer.
-Free tickets to a Dry Cleaning concert on 18 November 2021 at the Rainbow Room in Rockefeller Center, New York City were available to purchasers of the record.
+After receiving the distinction of album of the year from Rough Trade, the band released a 12-inch vinyl EP in November 2021 entitled Tascam Tapes, exclusively through the retailer.
+It consisted of four-track demos of songs from New Long Leg.
+On 18 November, free tickets to a Dry Cleaning concert at the Rainbow Room in Rockefeller Center, New York City were available to purchasers of the record.
 The opening act was the Muckers, followed by Spencer, a fellow artist on 4AD.

 Critical reception

 New Long Leg was critically acclaimed upon release.
 Another aggregator, AnyDecentMusic?, gave it an average rating of 8.1 out of 10, based on 24 critic scores.

 Rating the album 9 out of 10 for the website Exclaim!, Kaelen Bell called it "a bristling and steely-eyed statement of intent ...
 New Long Leg is an even-keeled record, and the quartet remain at a confident simmer for the length of its 40 minutes."
 In a similarly positive review, Matt Cotsell said in MusicOMH "this precariously magnetic album ... will absolutely floor you."
 In a pair of four star magazine reviews, Shaun Curran of Record Collector described New Long Leg as "Fresh, clever", "endlessly intriguing," and "a stellar debut", while Victoria Segal of Mojo considered it "Comic, sinister, [and] suddenly moving".
 In a five star review at The Arts Desk, Katie Colombus felt that the record's lyrics possess a "mundane beauty", adding "What I love about New Long Leg is its insistence to look for the finer detail in all that we could miss out on, and to see that there is magic everywhere – even in the most ordinary places."
 Feeling the need to provide comparable praise to the album's instrumentals, Sean Kerwick of DIY opined that "While the lyrics certainly take centre stage, the instrumentals that run beneath the vocals are equally inspired without employing the use of too many bells and whistles."
-On the website The Forty-Five, Kate French-Morris said that "The rest of the band build a world around Shaw, providing the perfect conditions for her vocals to flourish: a sound and mood that contrasts without clashing, layers that wriggle behind her blunt manner."
+On the website The Forty-Five, Kate French-Morris said that the band's artistry was built on Shaw, flourishing her vocals, contrasting sounds and moods without clashing, and containing "layers that wriggle behind her blunt manner."